Durango: Conquest and colonial period

 Durango sits on a corridor that linked central Mexico with the northwest.
 Before the arrival of the Spanish, the area had attracted migration into it by Huichols, Coras, Tepehuanos and Tarahumaras.
 These were sedentary people whose spread was checked by hostility from nomadic tribes.
-The eastern edge of the state was dominated by Chichimecas and various tribes of the Laguna region, which were distinguished by their informal social structure and nudity.
+The eastern edge of the state was dominated by Chichimecas (particularly the Zacatecos and Caxcanes) and various tribes of the Laguna region, which were distinguished by their informal social structure and nudity.

 Durango was the center of a colonial entity called Nuevo Vizcaya or sometimes México del Norte (Northern Mexico).
 It included all or part of what are now Durango, Chihuahua, Sinaloa, Sonora and Arizona.
 The diocese also included all or part of New Mexico, Colorado, Coahuila, Texas, Zacatecas, California and Baja California.

 The first Spaniard in this area was José de Angulo who arrived to the Sierra de Topia in 1532.
 The next expedition into the area occurred in 1552 under Ginés Vázques de Mercado, arriving to where the city of Durango is now, naming the area the Guadiana Valley after an area in Spain with a similar environment.
 The Cerro de Mercado is named after him, and the city is named after Durango in Spain.
 Other explorers such as Nuño de Guzmán, Alvar Cabeza de Vaca and Juan de Tapia realized expeditions but were not successful in establishing a permanent presence.
 However, the expedition of Cabeza de Vaca gave rise to the myth of the cities of gold and silver called Cibola and Quivira.
 The other expeditions would give rise to claims to the area by Jalisco and Michoacán.

 The Spanish left the area alone for a time but the discovery of silver and other metals in Zacatecas in 1546 renewed interest in the area.
 Francisco de Ibarra was sent northwest from Zacatecas by his uncle Diego de Ibarra and the viceroy.
 Ibarra worked to conquer and hold the territory from 1554 to 1567.
 After being named conqueror and governor in 1562, Ibarra settle in San Juan (del Río) and constructed a fort.
 From here he directed the discovery and exploitation of various mines in the state.
 He divided the new territory into six provinces: Guadiana, Copala, Maloya, Chiametla, Sinaloa and Santa Barbara, naming a head of government for each.
 Holding the land proved difficult, with Ibarra needing to reconquer areas especially in the outer periphery of Nuevo Vizcaya both because of indigenous attacks as well as the rugged terrain.
 Much of the territory would not be subdued until late in the 18th century.